What we do

 As the communications officer for IT for Children, Andrina is responsible for developing communications materials and engagement with donors.

-Legal Adviser & Deputy Member of the Board
+Linguistic Adviser & Deputy Member of the Board

 Treasurer & Deputy Member of the Board